janerva/samplicator/README.md

 INSTALLATION
 ------------
 This fork consists of the original files + Dockerfile, docker-compose.yml and samplicate-run.sh.
-The latter 3 files are the only on necessary to run it.
+The latter 3 files are the only ones necessary to run it.

 USAGE
 -----